christofvg/VirtualDataCenter/README.md

 # VirtualDataCenter

+## Description

-Repository to demonstrate the Azure Virtual Datacenter Center
+Repository to demonstrate the Azure Virtual Datacenter Center.